HEADACHES AND CHIROPRACTIC CARE

 of the chiropractic practice, and that’s true for Satterwhite Chiropractic.

-Chiropractors often identify and co-manage
+Chiropractors often diagnose and co-manage

 with other healthcare providers.
 (1) Spinal manipulation therapy (SMT) for